1. OUR DEFINITION OF SPAM

 Please be accurate with the text you use; the subscriber must want to receive the messages you send.

-If any of the recipients complains to the mobile operator, or to any other legal authority about the messages you have sent, you must prove that you have the consent of the individual subscriber or you may receive a penalty.
+If any of the recipients complain to the mobile operator, or to any other legal authority about the messages you have sent, you must prove that you have the consent of the individual subscriber to do so or else risk receiving a penalty.

-Some industries have higher-than-normal levels of abuse complaints, which can in turn jeopardize the deliverability of all messages in our system.
-To maintain the highest delivery rates possible for all our customers, we require approval requests before businesses begin to offer these types of services, products, or content:
+Some business sectors are prone to incurring abnormally high levels of abuse complaints, which in turn can jeopardise the deliverability of all our messaging traffic.
+To maintain the highest successful delivery rates possible for all our customers, we require approval requests before businesses begin to submit messages to us for processing and onward routing which include content relating to the following types of products or services:

 - pharmaceutical products;